 Considerations such as these have led us to decide not to have or develop a detailed generalised ethical investment policy.
 We prefer to concentrate on developing a policy that involves using voting and other contacts to positively influence company behaviour.
+In our view, simply disinvesting from particular companies is a denial of responsibility.

 As responsible institutional investors we seek to influence companies' governance arrangements, environmental, human rights and other policies by positive use of shareholder power.
-GMPF's Climate Risk pamphlet illustrates the approach we have taken in one important area.
+An example of GMPF following this stance was our concerted involvement in a campaign to secure improvement in News Corporation's approach to corporate governance arrangements.
 However, none of this prevents us applying ethical or environmental criteria on a case by case basis if considered relevant and appropriate.
 For example, for many years we chose not to invest in South Africa.

-Moreover, GMPF's legal status is such that all property is held by Tameside MBC and consequently we would not do anything that conflicted with its statutory duties as a Local Authority.
+Moreover, the legal status of GMPF is such that all property is held by Tameside MBC and consequently we would not do anything that conflicted with its statutory duties as a Local Authority.